zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Yuki: Yeah, it’s something all right.
 Where did you  get this heap?

 Miles: My uncle sold it to me.
 This car has been si tting in his garage for years and he finally said I could have it for a good pric e.
 I need some auto body work done on it.
-There’s a little damage and I want to m ake it look good again.
+There’s a little damage and I want to make it look good again.

 Yuki: A little damage?!
 The bumpers are falling off  and the frame is bent.
 Was this car in an accident?
 I’m worried about its stru ctural integrity.